-“Push” I yelled.
+“Push”, I yelled.
 My request was met with a stern glare.
-I needed a different tact.
-The Rocky theme tune started playing in my head, channeling the Italian Stallion with a dash of Mr Miyagi.
-I took my wife’s hand and said: “You can do this (Daniel-San)!”
+I needed a different tactic.
+The Rocky theme started playing in my head, channelling the Italian Stallion with a dash of Mr. Miyagi.
+I took my wife’s hand and said, “You can do this (Daniel-San)!”
 My enthusiasm was met with last night’s dinner being regurgitated onto me.
-“So sorry” my wife said (read: “That’ll teach him.”)
+“So sorry,” my wife said (read: “That’ll teach him”).

 “Confectioners put a white ribbon on a box of candy and advance the price just because it’s Mother’s Day.
 There is no connection between candy and this day.
 It is pure commercialisation.”

 The tide of consumerism was too strong, even for this devoted and determined woman.
 Around 20 billion dollars will be spent on Mother’s Day in the USA alone.
 In the UK, a ‘mere’ £400 million, on average, is spent.